Skip to content

 Run the following tests to verify that your cookie banner is functioning as expected:

-A CMP can simplify setting up cookie pop-ups and ongoing privacy compliance.
+A CMP can simplify setting up cookie banners and ongoing privacy compliance.
 This software automates time-consuming tasks to keep your banner accurate and up to date with minimal effort.

-The Usercentrics CMP runs automated cookie scans that can detect all the tracking tools your website uses during setup and beyond.
-The software scans your site at regular intervals and automatically adds any new trackers it finds to your cookie notice and privacy policy to help you meet legal obligations and maintain trust with users.
+The Usercentrics CMP runs automated cookie scans that can detect all the tracking tools your website uses.
+The software scans your site at regular intervals and automatically adds and categorizes any new trackers it finds to your cookie notice and privacy policy to help you meet legal obligations and maintain trust with users.

 Optimize opt-in rates while achieving privacy compliance

 Usercentrics CMP simplifies this task by enabling you to easily create dynamic cookie banners for your website.
-Automated scans and updates keep your banner accurate and compliant, and you still have the flexibility to customize the design.
+Automated scans and updates enable you to keep your banner accurate and privacy-compliant, with the flexibility to extensively customize the design.

 The CMP also integrates with our Preference Manager, which enables you to collect consent, preferences, and permissions for zero- and first-party data.
 The tool activates user consent and preferences effortlessly across channels and marketing tools for personalized communication that leads to better engagement and lasting customer relationships.